 Subject Interface

-Subjects triggering the alert shall be notified with lights, sirens, and/or audible commands depending on the user’s configuration of the system.
 The subject will be able to see the camera, but will be unable to control it.
-The camera, along with the lights, speakers, and motion sensor shall be mounted securely and discretely around the point of entry to minimize the risk of physical damage.
+The camera, along with the motion sensors shall be mounted securely and discretely around the point of entry to minimize the risk of physical damage.

 Environments